LucaReggiannini/revshellSerial/README.md

 # OWNER:="yourusername" to create the device owned by you, or with
 # GROUP:="somegroupname" and mange access using standard unix groups.
 ```
-5. Additionally, to be able to upload your sketch on ESP8266, you need to have the right permissions for the `/dev/ttyUSBX` file used by the device (Linux only):
+5. Additionally, to be able to upload your sketch on ESP8266, you need to have the right permissions for the `/dev/ttyUSBX` file used by the device (Linux only).
+You need to reboot after the following commands:
 ```bash
 me@macbook:~$ ls -l /dev/ttyUSB0
 crw-rw---- 1 root uucp 188, 0 Dec 20 05:16 /dev/ttyUSB0